hypo69/hypo/pytest/gemini/src/webdriver/firefox/extentions/test_extention/background.md

 * **Asynchronous Operations:** If the `executeScript` call were asynchronous, the tests would need to incorporate some form of asynchronous assertion (e.g., using `asyncio` or appropriate tools).
 In this simplified example, `executeScript` is not explicitly shown as asynchronous.

 This revised example provides a more comprehensive and robust approach to testing your extension's background script.
-Remember to adapt the mocking and assertion strategies based on the complexity of the functions and interactions in your code.
+Remember to adapt the mocking and assertion Startegies based on the complexity of the functions and interactions in your code.
 Remember to add more tests for more edge cases.